markut-tech-writer/technical-writing-portfolio/README.md

 # Technical Writing Portfolio

-> Documentation examples for a Book Review Service API

----

 ## Overview

-This repository contains technical documentation for a sample Book Review Service.
+This repository contains examples of technical documentation created as part of my transition into IT technical writing.

-The goal of this project is to demonstrate my ability to create clear, structured, and user-friendly API documentation.
+The portfolio demonstrates my ability to create clear, structured, and user-friendly documentation for both developers and end users.

 ---

-## Project Description
+## About Me

-The Book Review Service is a simple application that allows users to:
+Technical writer with experience in engineering documentation, including development of technical and operational documentation.

+Currently transitioning into IT and focusing on:

+- API documentation
+- User guides
-- view books
+- Developer-oriented documentation
-- filter books by different parameters
-- create reviews for books

-This project focuses on documenting how clients interact with the system via REST API.

 ---

 ## Documentation

-### Book Review Service API
+### Book Review Service

+A sample application that allows users to browse books and create reviews.

+#### API Documentation
-REST API documentation for working with books and reviews.
+REST API documentation describing how to interact with the system.

 Includes:
 - endpoint descriptions
 - request and response examples
-- path and query parameters
-- request body structure
+- parameters and request body
 - error handling

+File: book-review-api.md

+---

+#### User Guide
+End-user documentation explaining how to use the application.

+Includes:
+- step-by-step instructions
+- feature descriptions
+- common issues

-File: `book-review-api.md`
+File: book-review-user-guide.md

 ---